 In the Fire Next Time, James Baldwin wrote:

-White Americans seem to feel that happy songs are happy and sad songs are sad, and that, God helps us, is exactly the way most white Americans sing them—sounding, in both cases, so helplessly, defenselessly fatuous that one dare not speculate on the temperature of the deep freeze from which issue their brave and useless little voices.
+White Americans seem to feel that happy songs are happy and sad songs are sad, and that, God help us, is exactly the way most white Americans sing them—sounding, in both cases, so helplessly, defenselessly fatuous that one dare not speculate on the temperature of the deep freeze from which issue their brave and useless little voices.
 Only people who have been ‘down the line,’ as the song puts it, know what this music is about.

 This is exactly what Blacks and people of color notice is missing when we hear our lingo coming out of the mouths of uninitiated white people.